cybertec-postgresql/ora_migrator/README.md

   The return value is the number of captured errors that have been turned into warnings.

-- Function `oracle_migrate_constraints`:

-  Creates constraints and indexes on all tables migrated from Oracle with `oracle_migrate_tables`.

-  The parameters are:

-  - `pgstage_schema` (default `pgsql_stage`): The name of the staging
-    schema created by `oracle_migrate_prepare`.

-  - `only_schemas` (default NULL): An array of Oracle schema names that should be migrated to PostgreSQL.
-If NULL, all schemas except Oracle system schemas are processed.
-    The names must be as they appear in Oracle, which is usually in upper case.

-  The return value is the number of captured errors that have been turned into warnings.

 - Function `oracle_migrate_functions`:

   Migrates functions for which `migrate` has been set to `TRUE`.